max0l0gy/e-shop-web-v2/HELPME.md

-##Do the right things
+## Do the right things
+## Prepare secrets for k8s
-###Encode string to base64 and save it in github secrets, then save it in k8s secrets
+Encode string to base64 and save it in github secrets, then save it in k8s secrets
 ```
 echo -n 'https://titsonfire.store/web' | base64
 ```